-- A. Use 12-point Times New Roman font for all papers and theses.
-Do not use bold type except as indicated for Title Pages and on page 90 in Headings.
+- A. Use 12-point Times New Roman font for all papers.
+Do not use bold type except on Title Pages and as indicated on page 7 in Section II.
+Headings.
 Print on only one side of each page.
 Use only paper that is 8.5 by 11 inches.
-Course papers and thesis drafts submitted electronically must be .doc or .docx.
+Course papers submitted electronically must be .doc or .docx.
 Do not submit papers as PDFs or generate papers in Pages or RTF or convert from Pages or RTF.
-Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every paper should have a Title Page\ that contains the following (see page for Title Page of a thesis):
+Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every paper should have a Title Page that contains the following: